mirhagk/personalsite/blog/Wizards, Larvae and Competence.md

 So seeing that someone has a life outside of work doesn't help you determine if they are a wizard or not.
 It can only help you figure out whether they are a larvae or not.
 If you use this as a filter for hiring you'll get either all larvae, or a mix of wizards and competent devs without any larvae.
 Neither one is good, and they equal out to around the same in terms of productivity.

+How can you use this as a filter then?

+Well the theory is that every wizard had to go through a larva stage.
+During this time they focused solely on programming and they gain the skills and expertise they need.
+During this period they are potentially highly skilled workers, but they don't necessarily fit well onto teams.

+However as they gain the experience and skills they will need to "live and breathe" code less and less.
+Conversations about programming will become more high level.

+Stages of Program Solving
+---

+As skills get better, the approach to a problem changes.

+1. How do I do this?
+2. What's the best way to do this?
+3. What are the different ways that would work, and the pros and cons of each?

+A novice programmer will be stuck on how to solve a problem.
+At this point problems are identified, and solutions are found without any thinking about whether the approach is the best one.

+An intermediate programmer will think about the problem and consider the best way to solve it.
+They'll use their knowledge of software development best practices to implement the solution and it'll be following industry standards.

+An advanced programmer takes it a step further.
+They will realize multiple solutions are appropriate, and all have their own merits and problems.
+Ultimately they will select one of these approaches, but the difference from the intermediate programmer is they will consider what is best for the business.
+They will see how the advantages and disadvantages apply to the business rather than just the software itself.

+The thing to look out for is the larvae who are at the intermediate level will have an opinion on what is the **best** way to do something.
+A more advanced programmer will open up the conversation for alternative approaches, perhaps even trying something new.

+The larva's tendency to believe there is a singular best way will often cause them to view other approaches negatively, and hence the people suggest them negatively as well.
+This is a big part of the reason why larvae have a hard time on a team.

+Finding Wizards
+---

+So if we know that all wizards went through a larva stage, we can use this to find the wizards.
+You want to look for people that do have a life outside of programming, but had a point in their life where they didn't.

 [4typesworker]: https://www.linkedin.com/pulse/20140924092532-36949259-4-types-of-employees-every-leader-must-know